benjymous/annotations/sandman/sandman.42.md

 - #### Panel 3

   **Flick it**: A curious euphemism for a supposedly mature book.
 Obviously meant to be "fuck it"; note that all-caps comic book lettering causes "flick it" and "fuck it" to look very similar.
+This one must've been intentional, as it wasn't changed back in later editions, unlike other "language" edits (see [#33:5](sandman.33.md#page-5))

 ### Page 7